April 26, 2026

 Florida’s busiest circuits — Miami-Dade, Broward, Hillsborough, Orange — often have heavy civil dockets.
 Getting a trial date scheduled can take 12 to 24 months after a case is filed, depending on the court’s calendar.

-Number of Defendants
+The Number of Parties Involved

 Cases with multiple liable parties — such as a multi-vehicle crash involving a commercial truck, its driver, and the trucking company — involve more parties, more discovery, more negotiations, and often take longer to resolve.